FayKounara/Spook_Android/README.md

 This app was developed by our team Spook, for the term assignment on the lesson Development and Design of Mobile Applications.
+It is a restaurant reservation system, written in Kotlin and developen on Android Studio.